geunee20/geunee20.github.io/_posts/2024-07-29-Controller-Design-Day-8.md

 ##### b) Sliding Mode Controller Design

-In this section, I will implement the decoupled sliding mode control based on the work of Coban and Ata (2017): [Decoupled sliding mode control of an inverted pendulum on a cart: An experimental study](https://ieeexplore.ieee.org/abstract/document/8014148).
+In this section, I will implement the decoupled sliding mode control based on the work of Coban and Ata (2017): `Decoupled sliding mode control of an inverted pendulum on a cart: An experimental study`.
 This approach separates the control of the cart's position and the pendulum's angle, offering potentially better performance than coupled control methods.

-Note: There is an alternative coupled sliding mode control approach by Park and Chwa (2009): [Swing-Up and Stabilization Control of Inverted-Pendulum Systems via Coupled Sliding-Mode Control Method](https://ieeexplore.ieee.org/document/4752767), which I plan to implement in future work.
+Note: There is an alternative coupled sliding mode control approach by Park and Chwa (2009): `Swing-Up and Stabilization Control of Inverted-Pendulum Systems via Coupled Sliding-Mode Control Method`, which I plan to implement in future work.

 1.  **Decoupled Sliding Surfaces**